記事内にプロモーションを含むことがあります

 By the way…

-In fact, Blender's standard add-on: Auto Mirror allows you to complete what follows "from deleting half the object to applying the mirror modifier" with a single click of a button.
+In fact, Blender’s extension: Auto Mirror allows you to complete what follows “from deleting half the object to applying the mirror modifier” with a single click of a button.

-For more information on add-ons and shortcuts that are useful to use, see Modeling with Blender [addendum] article summarizes.
+For more information on add-ons and shortcuts that are useful to use, see Modeling with Blender [addendum] article.
 If you want to use Blender more conveniently, please take a look~!

 Add objects to your Blender scene.